Partitioned and Partition-Replica Topologies

 On Auto Data-Load Balancing

-Data load balancing can also be performed manually from the NCache Web Manger.
+Data load balancing can also be performed manually from the NCache Management Center.

-Whatever is the reason of state transfer, this whole process is automatic and seamless.
+Whatever the reason for state transfer, this whole process is automatic and seamless.
 And, during state transfer, especially when a server node leaves the cache cluster, all client operations that were intended for the leaving node, are served from its replica through cluster operations.

 NCache provides multiple ways to monitor state transfer in the cache cluster.
 They are explained below:

-- Cache logs: whenever state transfer is triggered and stopped, it is logged in the cache logs of the cluster.
-Cache logs exists under the %NCHOME%/bin/log folder.
+- Cache logs: Whenever state transfer is triggered and stopped, it is logged in the cache logs of the cluster.
+Cache logs exist under the %NCHOME%/bin/log folder.